 When Lynn Keane’s 23 year-old son Daniel took his life, her life shattered.
-In this literary memoir the former journalist shares her quest to understand her son’s death and in doing so, piercingly challenges how we perceive and stigmatize mental illness.
+In her literary memoir Give Sorrow Words, the former journalist shares her quest to understand her son’s death and in doing so, piercingly challenges how we perceive and stigmatize mental illness.
 This is a personal story with a universal message of change.

 Widely praised by psychologists, parents and the mental health community alike, Give Sorrow Words weaves memories of the last months of Daniel’s life with lyrical explorations of the author’s grieving process.
 Keane unflinchingly documents warning signs leading to Daniel’s suicide which will serve as a clarion call to parents everywhere.

 Suicide is the second leading cause of death for young Canadians: Lynn and Daniel’s is an all-too-common story.
 Give Sorrow Words asks pressing questions about how our society treats mental illness.
-What support is provided to young people living with mental health difficulties?
-Why is there still such stigma attached to the disease of depression, despite it being so prevalent?
 Using up-to-date research and interviews about adolescent depression, chronic health conditions and brain injury, Keane makes a compelling argument for additional support and treatment for those impacted by an often life-threatening illness.

 Available in Paperback and on Kindle.

 Reading your book was a journey for ALL of me.
 The parent, the husband, the depression sufferer, the son, EVERYTHING.

 Founder of #SickNotWeak

 Suicide represents a tragic and devastating outcome for many individuals with mental disorders, notably mood disorders.
 Lynn Keane’s book captures in a very personal, thoughtful, empathic and accessible manner the complex confluence of factors that portend this tragic outcome and the consequences to family and friends.